bronson/gird/README.md

 _Isn't this basically what Git does?_

+Gird checksums subdirectories and creates a DAG of trust, quite a bit like git.
-I suppose, and DAGs are awesome.
-But git also copies the full contents of the files.
+However, git also duplicates the full contents of the files, which can be a burden.
-Gird is meant for environments where files are gigantic and backups are offsite.
+Gird is meant for environments where the files are gigantic and the backups are offsite.

 ## Licese